 20 Habits For a Healthier, Happier Life

-From our research in the healthiest and happiest places in the world, here are some habits to take up in 2018 — they’ll enrich your life and boost your health and happiness levels too.
+From our research in the healthiest and happiest places in the world, here are some habits to take up this year — they’ll enrich your life and boost your health and happiness levels too.